-As the Guild Wars 2 doesn’t have the holy trinity system of tank healers and DPS, the professions and wars in Guild Wars 2 are split into three general categories.
+As the Guild Wars 2 doesn’t have the holy trinity system of tank healers and DPS, the professions and wars in Guild Wars 2 are split into three general categories:

 Soldiers: Soldiers usually wear heavy armor and get up close and personal with the enemy.

 Practitioners of the dark art necromancers have the ability to summon the dead and suck the life force from their enemy.
-Necromancers are from scholar profession, so they wear light armor and are also a spell-casting class.
+Necromancers are from scholar profession, so they wear light armor and are also called a spellcasting class.
 Necromancers can spawn AI-controlled minions to aid them in battle and have high survivability.
 Their professional mechanic death route grants some persons a secondary health bar and a set of different skills when activated.
 I have always liked necromancer for its intimidating appearance and theme.

 Elementalists are multifaceted spell casters that channel the elements to do their bidding.
 This character is closest to the classic wizard or mage class from other MMOs.
 These characters are suited to fill almost every role in the game, and sometimes they can do all of it given their professional mechanic attunements.
 Attunements are the eligibility to swap between four separate skills per weapon – fire, air, water and earth.
 Each attunement is specialized towards one role and gives you some great utility.
-You will also love Elementalist because of their ability to be useful in any situation.
+You will also love Elementalists because of their ability to be useful in any situation.

 Warriors are master of weaponry and rely on speed, strength, toughness and heavy armor to survive.
 This soldier class can utilize most weapons in the game.
 Warriors use a specific mechanic called adrenaline to deal burst damage.
 The warrior is pretty simple and fun class to play, and I personally recommend it to the beginners who want to learn the basics of the game very quickly.
-The warrior is a very good choice if you are indecisive about the class, and just want to play something straightforward and versatile.
+The warrior is also a very good choice if you are indecisive about the class, and just want to play something straightforward and versatile.

 Rangers rely on a keen eye, a steady hand, and the power of nature itself.
 Rangers are another straightforward and self-explained profession.
 Ranger is a classic archer type class with the ability to have pets at their side.
 Rangers are traditionally ranged, but in Guild Wars 2, you have the option to be a melee ranger which concentrates on dealing damage while surviving for a long period of time.

-Having known about the characteristics of different classes, you might be able now to choose a class that suits you best.
+Having known about the characteristics of different classes, you might now be able to choose a class that suits you best.